38 Kitchen Shelving Ideas

 The open shelving trend is all the rage right now, but that doesn’t mean everyone should do it in their kitchen.
 Check out these kitchen shelving ideas to see all of the options that are available to you.
 Isn’t it about time you added a shelf or two to your kitchen?

 If you like the industrial look, then you’ll want to embrace an open shelves design as a part of your kitchen storage solution.
-You could have some cabinets and some open shelves for the best of both worlds, and it would look natural in an industrial design theme.
+You can choose to have some cabinets and some open shelves for the best of both worlds, with an industrial design theme helping to make it look natural.

 The best solution for your industrial shelves is to make them yourself.
 Start with a wood shelf that’s the thickness and length you need.
 Then buy black pipes and use them to build your support brackets for the wood plank.